 As suggested in lessons from focus group 1 (3.6.3.6) the set of questions of the second focus group were more structured (see Appendix D).
 I designed a different set of questions for the second pilot focus group.
 I picked up the most important issues from the first group and used them as a template for the second group.
 More structured questions were designed on this basis to be used in pilot focus group 2 (see Appendix D).
 The exploratory task in focus group 1 generated 'headline' concerns for a group of Vietnamese students in Leeds.
 As mentioned in the recruitment section, I was also interested in investigating how relevant those concerns were for participants in York.
-The set of questions for the second focus group, rather than either a brand new list of topics or the list that I had started out with in Leeds (for schedule focus group 1 - see Appendix B):
+The set of questions for the second focus group therefore were based on the themes that emerged from the first focus group, rather than either a brand new list of topics or the list that I had started out with in Leeds (for schedule focus group 1 - see Appendix B):